top of page

 Buyers toured it.
 Then, I bought the home with the $4,000 kitchen refresh instead.

-The reality: Overcapitalisation happens when you renovate for your taste, not market value.
+The reality: Overcapitalization happens when you renovate for your taste, not market value.

 South Plympton's climate makes outdoor spaces valuable.
 Buyers expect usable outdoor areas.